razasoft/property-portal/README.md

 # property-portal
-AI-assisted property listing portal using Spring Boot and Angular
+AI-assisted property listing portal using Spring Boot and Angular..